 More importantly, the underlying philosophy is clear.
 Improvements will come without lavish state subsidies and pie-in-the-sky objectives.
 “What is important for Singapore is a long-term strategy,” says Heliatek chief executive Thibaud Le Séguillon.
 “They want independence from fossil fuels, but they don’t want to set unreachable goals.
 They want to see if there is technology to meet these goals.”
 And if that means offering their country as a proving ground, so much the better for all parties.

+This article first appeared in the Summer 2017 issue of Handelsblatt Global Magazine.
 Meera Selva reports for Handelsblatt Global from Singapore.
-To contact the author: email@example.com
+To contact the author: firstname.lastname@example.org